wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/manual.md

 9. Complete the Signup page and click on _Create Account and continue_
 10. Fill in your [MultiSafepay API key](https://docs.multisafepay.com/tools/multisafepay-control/get-your-api-key), select the corresponding environment (_test/ live_) and then click the _Register Account and continue_ button.

+### 2. Disabling the old Lightspeed integration

+When you have successfully migrated to the new Lightspeed app, you will be able to disable the old integration.
+You can do this by following these instructions:

+1. Login into your backend and navigate to _Settings_ -> _Payment Providers_ -> _MultiSafepay_
+2. On the top of the screen you can disable this payment provider.

 __Congratulations__

 You have installed and configured the plugin successfully.
 If you have any questions regarding the plugin, feel free to contact our Integration Team at <integration@multisafepay.com>